Get closer to settlement for your bicycle-car injury claim with these helpful hints and sample demand letter to the insurance company.

-Dear Ms. Wona Seddle:
+Dear Ms. Cooper:

-At all times while riding my bicycle, I was observant and following existing traffic laws.
+Your insured’s negligence was the direct cause of my injuries.
+At all times, while riding my bicycle, I was paying attention to my surroundings and following all applicable traffic laws.

 I want to make clear from the outset that I never asked for any of this to happen.
-Before March 10, 2014, I enjoyed a full life free of pain and discomfort.
+Before March 10, 2020, I enjoyed a full life free of pain and discomfort.
 All that changed when I was hit by your insured.

 As your insured turned right, she cut me off.
-I braked as quickly as I could, but wasn’t able to stop before your insured, while driving her 2012 Jaguar XJR, crashed into my left side.
+I braked as quickly as I could, but wasn’t able to stop before your insured, while driving her 2019 Jaguar XJ, crashed into my left side.

 The police arrived within ten minutes.
-After investigating the scene and listening to the other driver's version of the collision, City of Tempe Police Officer L. Roberts issued a citation to your insured for failure to yield.
+After investigating the scene and listening to the witness’s version of the collision, City of Tempe Police Officer L. Roberts issued a citation to your insured for failure to yield.

-The witness, Marge Cummings of 4566 Elroy Street in Tempe, Arizona, told the police your insured failed to slow down, and appeared to turn into the Target parking lot without looking out for me.
-Ms. Cumming’s statement was attached to the police report, a copy of which is in your possession.
-The diagram on the police report.
+The witness, Marge Cummings of 4566 Elroy Street in Tempe, Arizona, told the police your insured failed to slow down and appeared to turn into the Target parking lot without looking out for me.
+Ms. Cumming’s statement is attached to the enclosed copy of the police report.